leigh-hackspace/website-hugo/content/blog/2023/creating-an-appletalk-nas/index.md

 ---
 {{< image src="netatalk.png" width="400x" class="is-pulled-right" title="The Netatalk logo.">}}

 Working on [retro Apple Macs](../powerbook-g4-disk-replacement/) sometimes presents its own challenges in a modern context, most systems make use of either outdated or dying media which may be unreliable or difficult to locate.
-In my case i've recently acquired a Power Mac G4 Sawtooth which while it has USB the interface is slow and wrangling files between computers using USB sticks isn't the quickest method.
+In my case, I've recently acquired a Power Mac G4 Sawtooth which while it has USB the interface is slow and wrangling files between computers using USB sticks isn't the quickest method.
 For even older Macs this isn't even an option, so you have to resort to burnt CDs, Zip disks, or floppy disks.
 Thankfully Apple has always supported some level of networking on even their earliest machines; AppleTalk.

 [Netatalk](https://netatalk.io) is a modern implementation of the AppleTalk protocols and can be used to provide file shares and time services over Ethernet.
 To connect to LocalTalk devices you'll need a [quite expensive network converter]().
-We're going to setup, install, and configure a basic Netatalk 2.3 server on Ubuntu 24.02 and share a folder and time services.
+We're going to setu p, install, and configure a basic Netatalk 2.3 server on Ubuntu 24.02 and share a folder and time services.

 ## System preparation

 First of all, you'll need a Ubuntu 24.02 system, or any Debian-based distribution for that matter, which is out of the scope of this article.
-As we'll be building Netatalk from source (as no package is available for the later Ubuntu/Debian versions) we'll need to install some pre-req packages:
+As we'll be building Netatalk from source (as no package is available for the later Ubuntu/Debian versions) we'll need to install some prereq packages:

 ```shell
 # apt-get install automake libtool build-essential pkg-config checkinstall git-core avahi-daemon libavahi-client-dev libssl-dev libdb5.3-dev db-util db5.3-util libgcrypt20 libgcrypt20-dev libcrack2-dev libpam0g-dev libdbus-1-dev libdbus-glib-1-dev libglib2.0-dev libwrap0-dev systemtap-sdt-dev libacl1-dev libldap2-dev libevent-dev